lijumjose/VIPMP/src/pages/docs/customer_account/high_growth_apis.md

 ### Response body

-In addition to the standard response of the Order API, the response of the Preview Renewal provides a list of MOQ offers that the customers can avail, under the `eligibleOffers` section:
+In addition to the standard response of the Order API, the response of the Preview Renewal provides a list of MOQ offers that the customers can avail, under the eligibleOffers section.

+**Note:** The following code sample includes only the newly added parameters specific to High Growth Offers.
+For the complete response set, refer to the [Create Order API](../order_management/create_order.md).

 ```json
 {